CaCL: Class-aware Codebook Learning for Weakly Supervised Segmentation on Diffuse Image Patterns: Results

 \section{Results}

-In { \Fig~\ref{Fig.3}}, the example of input $I_P$ and $I_N$ images, and the corresponding reconstructed $R_P$ and $R_N$ are presented. { \Fig~\ref{Fig.4}} shows the qualitative weakly segmentation results, while the { \Tab~\ref{table2}} presents the quantitative results.
-The Dice Similarity Coefficient (DSC), Positive Predictive Value (Precision), Sensitively (Recall), and Binary Cross-Entropy (BCE) are used as evaluation metrics evaluations on the testing data to distinguish the brush broader pattern pixels.
-For each $I_N$ image, if all the pixels in predicted segmentation masks are 0, DSC, Precision, and Recall are computed as 1.
+In Fig.\ref{fig3}, the example input $I_P$ and $I_N$ images, and the corresponding reconstructed $R_P$ and $R_N$, are presented.
+Fig. \ref{fig4} shows the qualitative weakly segmentation results, while Table \ref{table1} presents the quantitative results.
+The Dice Similarity Coefficient (DSC), Positive Predictive Value (Precision), Sensitivity (Recall), and Binary Cross-Entropy (BCE) are used as evaluation metrics.
+For each $I_N$ image, if all the pixels inside the predicted segmentation masks are 0, then DSC, Precision, and Recall are computed as 1.
 Otherwise, those metrics are 0, according to~\cite{chicco2020advantages}.
-A simple morphological dilation operation with radius 1 also tested in { \Tab~\ref{table2}}.
+All the results of baseline models in Table \ref{table1} are the best performances by iterating all the intensity values as thresholds.
+A simple morphological dilation operation with radius 1 is also tested in Table \ref{table1}.
+As a result, our method achieved the best quantitative performance.